 Human Resources (HR) is a complex profession (but that's what you like about it, right?) and the challenges you face come from many directions.
 Some of those challenges, like tight labor markets and economic volatility, are beyond your control.
 Others may arise perennially but can be affected by how you approach them.
 As a seasoned HR professional and the Chief People and Culture Officer at Achievers, I understand the challenges that come with being an HR leader.
 Below, I share five of the biggest challenges for HR leadership teams.

 Reducing the cost of worker illness and injuries probably shows up on your list of top five concerns every year.
 Absenteeism costs the country's employers about $225 billion annually, and that's only the amount from lost productivity.
 The cost of worker's compensation payments, medical expenses, and legal consultation fees are additional, as are indirect costs such as temporary employees, accident investigation, and repairing or replacing any problematic physical infrastructure.

 On a parallel track is the need to provide support for employees battling mental illnesses such as depression.
 Depression ranks among the top three workplace problems for employee assistance professionals, following only family crisis and stress.
-Learn to recognize the symptoms of depression in the workplace and develop robust employee assistance programs can be help promote effective treatment.
+If you're in an HR leadership role, learn to recognize the symptoms of depression in the workplace and develop robust employee assistance programs to help promote effective treatment.